cosmos/ethermint/docs/quickstart/upgrade.md

 ## Upgrade Genesis File

 :::warning
 If the new version you are upgrading to has breaking changes, you will have to restart your chain.
-If it is **not** breaking, you can skip to [Restart](#restart)
+If it is **not** breaking, you can skip to [Restart](#restart-node).
 :::

 To upgrade the genesis file, you can either fetch it from a trusted source or export it locally using the `emintd export` command.